jplindgren/fic-cli/readme.md

 # FIC

-FIC is a CLI application that allows you to set target prices to a stock and monitor if the current price is below or above the target.
+FIC is a CLI application to monitor stock prices.
+It allows users to set target prices to a stock and monitor if the current price is below or above the target.
 Currently, we followed the simplistic approach and we need to run a command to list the stocks.
 Later, we can extract the lib part and use it with other clients or even schedule a cron to run it everyday looking for opportunities.

 ## How it works